dg5lp/JTDX-Helper-160/README.md

 Although the JTDX-160 not yet released, I prepared a new version running with both JTDX-159 and -160.
 My first tests showed some serious problems with JTDX-160, especially when logging QSOs.
 All functions are similar to JTDX-Helper-159, but two new features were implemented:
 - Prompt-Call list:  Entering wanted stations into this list, the stations will be preferred.
 It is similar to the "Wanted Call" list, but it is reachable from the main session, even during running S/P operatio, thus there is no need to open the configuration.
 During attempting the QSO with the wanted station, all other stations are ignored (lock mechanism)
 - New Strategy "DX-Chasing": This strategy was implemented to call rare DX stations.
 The wanted DX station is to enter into the "Prompt Call" list.
 It works similar to "Only-Wanted" but it starts in split-mode.
 The user must search and set a free frequency manually.
 After reception of the first CQ or RR73/73 the Helper calls the wanted station contionusly and does not stops if the station answers to another station.
+This is the so-called "Pitbull QSO".
 During the QSO attempt all other stations are ignored. (lock mechanism)
 - The "lock" is released if the stations disappers or a number of QSO attempts were failed.
 Pressing the "Clear Postpone" button also releases the lock.
-- Forced Call: Entering a "!" behind the callsing of the first entry into the "Prompt-Call" list, forces to start the lock mechanism immediatelly when entering it.
-Without "!" the lock is only applied on reception of the first CQ/73/RR73.

 # JTDX-Helper-159